phpman > man > perlsecpolicy(1)

 security team receives the message.

-it is likely to fit the scope of issues the team handles.
-General guidelines about how
+is likely to fit the scope of issues the team handles.
+General guidelines about how this is

-issue tracker and you will be provided the issue's ID number.
-Issue identifiers have the
+tracker and you will be provided the issue's ID number.
+Issue identifiers have the form

 The security team will send periodic updates about the status of your issue and guide you